 The well-being of the campus community is our highest priority.
-Medicine Hat College is monitoring this situation closely and working across college departments on contingency plans to support students and employees.
-We continue to act on public health restrictions introduced by the Alberta Government.
+Medicine Hat College is monitoring this situation closely and working across college departments as we continue to act on public health measures established by the Alberta Government.

 Summary of Current SituationCampus Access:

 If you are on campus, you must practice physical distancing, which requires individuals to remain 2m apart from one another.
 For more information about these measures, please visit Alberta Health Services.

 Medicine Hat Campus:

 Employees who have a swipe card (proxy card/fob) may enter/exit though any electronic access door, there is no requirement to scan in/out at security.
 All other employees must scan in at the main entrance, but can leave from any exit.

 Students are asked to enter through the main doors.

 - Those who do not have a college ID will be asked to leave their name and office number with security personnel.